The computational landscape of general physical theories: Results

-We now provide an intuitive sketch of this construction, but defer the formal definitions and proofs to Sec.~\ref{main proof}.
-We start by introducing a quasi-probabilistic model of computation, taking the form a Turing Machine with quasi-probabilistic transition weights with the constraint that the total weight of transitions from a given state must sum to $+1$.
-We refer to this model as an \emph{Affine Turing Machine} and provide a schematic illustration in Fig.~\ref{Branch}.
-We show that the class of problems which can be efficiently solved by this model, with bounded error, perfectly captures the class \textbf{AWPP}.
-We then construct uniform poly-size circuits, in which the gates are certain affine transformations, that can simulate---and be simulated by---this affine Turing Machine, and hence \textbf{AWPP}.
+An intuitive sketch of the proof of Theorem~\ref{mainresult} is as follows (for formal definitions and proofs, see Methods).
+First, we show that the class \textbf{AWPP} is perfectly captured by a quasi-probabilistic model of computation, defined via a Turing Machine with quasi-probabilistic transition weights with the constraint that the total weight of transitions from a given state must sum to $+1$.
+We refer to this model as an \emph{Affine Turing Machine}.
+See Fig.~\ref{Branch} for a schematic illustration.
+We then construct uniform poly-size circuits, in which the gates are certain affine transformations, which can simulate---and be simulated by---an Affine Turing Machine, and hence which also capture \textbf{AWPP}.

-This construction results in a collection of closed circuits which correspond to the probability that the final result of the affine Turing Machine is ``yes'' or ``no'' on inputs of different lengths.
-We prove that these closed circuits correspond to closed circuits in a causal and tomographically local non-free theory, thereby proving Theorem~\ref{mainresult}.
+This construction results in a collection of closed circuits, which correspond to the probability that the final result of the Affine Turing Machine is ``yes'' or ``no'' on inputs of different lengths.
+Finally, we construct a causal (non-free) operational theory, which contains the closed circuits necessary to simulate any Affine Turing Machine amongst its set of allowed circuits, along with sufficient additional circuits to ensure that tomographic locality holds.
+This proves Theorem~\ref{mainresult}.

-One might wonder if efficient quantum computation can achieve the bound of Theorem~\ref{previous}.
-We now present a complexity-theoretic argument which may be considered weak evidence against such a possibility.